TykTechnologies/tyk-demo/README.md

 * 2nd Tyk Environment
 * Instrumentation

-Each feature deployment has its own directory, with the necessary files to deploy the feature and a readme to describe how to use it.
+Each feature deployment has its own directory, containing all the files necessary to deploy the feature, along with other supporting information, such as documentation.

-There is a focus on simplicity.
-Docker Compose is used to provision the containers, and bootstrap scripts are used to initialise the environment so that it is ready to use straight away - applying configuration and populating data.
+This approach has been taken with the goal of simplicity.
+You run a single command, triggering Docker Compose to create the containers and bootstrap scripts initialise the environment.
+Everything is handled automatically, from applying configuration to populating data.

 ## Requirements